sdiehl/wiwinwlh/tutorial.md

 **I**         ``λ x. x``               ``λ 1``

 In this system the process of substitution becomes much more mechanical and simply involves shifting indices and can be made very efficient.
-Although in this form intution about expresses breaks down and such it is better to convert to this kind of form as an interemdiate step after parsing into a named form.
+Although in this form human intution about expressions breaks down and such it is better to convert to this kind of form as an interemdiate step after parsing into a named form.

 ~~~~ {.haskell include="src/13-lambda-calculus/debruijn.hs"}
 ~~~~